What is Monero ?

 The Latest News

-A mandatory update containing important, consensus-critical bug fixes
+A strongly recommended update containing new features & important bug fixes

 Using the power of a distributed peer-to-peer consensus network, every transaction is cryptographically secured.
 Individual accounts have a 25 word mnemonic seed displayed when created, which can be written down to back up the account.
 Account files are encrypted with a passphrase to ensure they are worthless if stolen.